On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

-\begin{lemma} For a set $P$ of $n$ points in the plane, an $O(n\log n\log\log n)$-size data structure can be built in $O(n\log n\log\log n)$ time, such that given any axis-parallel rectangle $C$ (e.g., any cell of $\calA$), the ENN of $Q$ in $P\cap C$ can be computed in $O(\log^2 n)$ time. \end{lemma} \begin{proof} Our data structure uses the compact interval tree \cite{ref:GuibasCo91}, which is for solving the following {\em sub-path hull queries} in \cite{ref:GuibasCo91}.
+\begin{lemma} For a set $P$ of $n$ points in the plane, an $O(n\log n\log\log n)$-size data structure can be built in $O(n\log n\log\log n)$ time, such that given any axis-parallel rectangle $C$ (e.g., any cell of $\calA$), the $\ANN$ of $Q$ in $P\cap C$ can be computed in $O(\log^2 n)$ time.
+With trade-off between preprocessing and query time, we can build two other data structures: the first one has $O(n\log n)$ preprocessing time and space with $O(\log^2 n\log\log n)$ query time; the second one has $O(n\log n\log^* n)$ preprocessing time and space with $O(\log^2 n\log^* n)$ query time. \end{lemma} \begin{proof} Our data structure uses the compact interval tree \cite{ref:GuibasCo91}, which was for solving the following {\em sub-path hull queries} in \cite{ref:GuibasCo91}.
 Let $\pi$ be a simple path of $n$ vertices in the plane and suppose the vertices are $v_1,v_2,\ldots,v_n$ ordered along $\pi$.
 Given two vertex indices $i$ and $j$ with $i < j$, the {\em sub-path hull query} asks for the convex hull of all vertices $v_i,v_{i+1},\ldots,v_j$.
 A compact interval tree data structure was given in \cite{ref:GuibasCo91}, and for each sub-path hull query, it can report in $O(\log n)$ time a data structure that represents the convex hull such that any standard binary-search based operation on the convex hull can be implemented in $O(\log n)$ time (e.g., finding an extreme point on the convex hull along any given direction).
-The compact interval tree is of $O(n\log\log n)$ size and can be built in $O(n\log\log n)$ time after the vertices of $\pi$ are sorted by their $x$- or $y$-coordinates.
+Assume the vertices of $\pi$ are sorted by their $x$- or $y$-coordinates.
+The compact interval tree is of $O(n\log\log n)$ size and can be built in the same time.
+With trade-off between preprocessing and query time, two other compact interval trees can be built for the sub-path hull queries: the first one has $O(n)$ preprocessing time and space with $O(\log n\log\log n)$ query time; the second one has $O(n\log^* n)$ preprocessing time and space with $O(\log n\log^* n)$ query time.